BetoBraga/BetoBraga/README.md

 - 🔭 I’m currently working on **REHAGRO**

-- 🌱 I’m currently learning **ports and adapters abd clean architecture**
+- 🌱 I’m currently learning **ports and adapters and clean architecture**

 - 👯 I’m looking to collaborate on **agribusiness and health researchs**